Skip to content

 • Validate modelling (fluid dynamics) and design parameters and to establish basis for first customer projects

-Direct electrification is the superior technology for decarbonising
+Direct electrification is the superior technology for decarbonizing

 Everything that can be electrified, must be electrified